exoplatform/exo-documentation/docs/Upgrade.rst

 from the previous maintenance version (x.y.z from x.y.z-1).
 So, we recommend to apply upgrade procedures for all versions between your current one and the target one.
-In this case it is from the latest maitenance version of 5.0 to 5.1.
+In this case it is from the latest maitenance version of 5.1 to 5.2.
-If you are on 5.0.1 version, you  should move into the 5.0.2 then to 5.0.3 then to 5.0.4 and then move to 5.1 version.
+If you are on 5.1.1 version, you  should move into the 5.1.2 and then move to 5.2 version.
 However, if you still  insist on skipping versions, we strongly advise to read all upgrade notes of the versions you are skipping to see if your project is  impacted by any previous upgrade procedure.

 **Upgrade to a new eXo Platform version**

 **For Tomcat and JBoss packages**

-1. Stop the old version of eXo Platform, in this case the 5.0 version.
+1. Stop the old version of eXo Platform, in this case the 5.1 version.

-2. Apply your customizations into eXo Platform 5.1.
+2. Apply your customizations into eXo Platform 5.2.

    -  If you have changed the configuration properties via ``$PLATFORM_TOMCAT_HOME/gatein/conf/exo.properties`` (Tomcat) or